nicolairobles/DAT-NYC-37/lessons/lesson-04/readme.md

 <a name="demo2"></a>
 ## Demo: P-values & CI in the case study (20 mins)

-> Instructor Note: Have students open the [guided demo starter code](./code/starter-code/demo-starter-code-4.ipynb) and move through Part 2.
-Answers can be found in the [demo solution code](./code/solution-code/demo-solution-code-4.ipynb).

 **Check:** What does a 95% confidence interval indicate?

-> Answer: If we repeated our analysis 100 times, the point estimate we found would be there 95% of the time.

 <a name="independent-practice"></a>